andyruwruw/stardew-valley-water-bot/README.md

 When the watering can is low, the bot will go to the nearest source of water to refill.

-The closest refillable spot is found using breadth-first-search from the players position.
+The closest refillable spot is found using breadth-first-search from the player's position.

 Once the spot is found, the bot navigates the player to the closest spot to the water, refills, then returns to watering.